 Navigation auf uzh.ch

 Important Information: The number of students that can take this class is limited.
-Registration is handled through the University of Zurich's booking system.
-The registration period for the course runs from 15 January 2025, 10 am until 28 January 2025, 11.59 pm.
-Seats will be allocated no later than Saturday, 1 February 2025, 10 pm.
-There will be a late booking period from 1 February 2025, 10.01 pm to Thursday, 13 February 2025, 11.59 pm (if any seats remain available).
+Registration was handled exclusively through the University of Zurich's booking system.
+The registration period for the course ran from 15 January 2025, 10 am until 28 January 2025, 11.59 pm.
+Seats were allocated no later than Saturday, 1 February 2025, 10 pm.
+There is a late booking period from 1 February 2025, 10.01 pm to Thursday, 13 February 2025, 11.59 pm (if any seats remain available).
 If you have any questions regarding booking modules, please contact the Student Center using the contact form.

 On Tuesday, 18 February 2025 (2.00–3.45 pm, please visit theUZH course catalogue regarding room information), Prof. Abraham Bernstein, Ph.D., and Prof. Dr. Florent Thouvenin will give an introduction to the objectives of the course and its schedule.
 They will also highlight the most relevant opportunities and challenges associated with AI from a legal and a technical perspective.

-Each student has to provide a summary of his/her personal profile and topics of interest (half page, incl. contact details) by tbc at the latest (on OLAT).
+Each student has to provide a summary of his/her personal profile and topics of interest (half page, incl. contact details) by Monday, 10 March 2025, 11.59 pm at the latest (on OLAT).
 The profiles will be made available to all participants in a folder via OLAT.
 On Tuesday, 11 March 2025 (3.00 - 6.00 pm) each student will very shortly present her/himself (name, fields of study, reason to choose this course, and topics of interest).
-Each presentation should last no longer than one minute.
+Each presentation should last no longer than two minutes.
 Following the presentation, all students will be able to discuss and exchange ideas in small groups and to define topics they want to work on in a group consisting of both computer scientists and lawyers.
 This should allow all students to form or join a group.
 All groups must be interdisciplinary and should consist of 3-4 students.

 On Friday, 4 April 2025 (all day) the groups will present their ideas for a potential paper/artifact during class (max.
-5 minutes per group).
-All groups will get a short feedback on their idea from the professors.
-Based on these presentations the final assignment of groups/topics will take place in class and/or afterwards.
+15 minutes per group).
+All groups will get feedback on their idea from the professors.
+Based on the presentations the final assignment of the groups and topics will take place in class and/or afterwards.

 Each group will work on a cross-disciplinary AI project and write-up a paper or provide other scientific output (“artifacts”) on a technical and legal AI challenge (e.g., develop a website, wiki, app, interactive analysis, or the like).

-The deadline for handing in the papers/artifacts is tbc.
-The papers must be uploaded on OLAT by tbc at the very latest (please note that lawyers are very serious about deadlines).
+The deadline for handing in the papers/artifacts is Friday, 9 May 2025, 11.59 pm (please note that lawyers are very serious about deadlines).
+The papers must be uploaded on OLAT.
 Groups that build an artifact should provide a short description of the problem they wanted to solve, describe the solution they provided including, if available, a link to the solution, explain the rationale for the specific solution design chosen, and possibly succinctly discuss how they evaluated their solution.

-By tbc each group will have to upload a summary of their paper/artifact (one page) on OLAT.
+By Monday, 12 May 2025, 11.59 pm each group will have to upload a summary of their paper/artifact (one page) on OLAT.
 The summaries will be made available to all participants on OLAT and all participants are required to read all summaries to be able to participate in the discussion at the workshop.
 In addition, we will assign one paper/artifact of another group to each group and request them to comment on the other groups work as a discussant peer group at the workshop.

 The workshop will take place on Friday, 16 May 2025 (all day).
 The attendance at the workshop is mandatory.